iron-claw-972/ScoutX-2025/README.md

 ### Setting Up API Keys

 #### Firebase API Key
-- Go to the Firebase Console.
-- Create a new project or use an existing one.
 - Navigate to Project Settings → General → Your apps → Config.
 - Copy the `apiKey` and other required credentials.
 - Place them in your app's environment/config file.